CooperUnion/selfdrive/docs/getting-started.md

 The [`projects/`] directory contains projects that are composed of various components.
-Like a component, each project has a `docs/` directory with symlinks to relevant documentation and a `project.yml` with related metadata.
+Like a component, each project has a `docs/` directory with symlinks to relevant documentation and a `project.toml` with related metadata.

 ### [`can.yml`]